yorkbill/get-support/status-bps.md

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:tip: .tip}
-{:external: target="_blank" .external}
+{{site.data.keyword.attribute-definition-list}}

 # Best practices for monitoring status
 {: #best-practices}

 To create a plan and stay informed, use the following best practices for monitoring the status of {{site.data.keyword.Bluemix}}.
 Ongoing incidents or planned maintenance windows that impact a finite set of accounts do not display on the Status page.
-The notifications for those events are published only to the customer [Notifications page](https://{DomainName}/notifications){: external}.
+The notifications for those events are published only to the customer [Notifications page](/notifications){: external}.
 {: shortdesc}